 Turbinates can be reduced by literally trimming them with special scissors, cauterizing (burning) the mucosa to cause it to shrink, freezing the mucosa (cryotherapy), or radiofrequency treatments.

-The goal of surgery is to reduce sinus infections, pain or pressure.
+The goal of surgery is to reduce sinus infections, pain or pressure, or to repair a broken nose or nasal fracture.
 The sinus openings are made large enough that they will remain open.

 Infected mucous or diseased mucosa can then be cleaned out.
 The majority of sinus patients will require septoplasty, turbinectomy, or spreader grafting along with the sinus operation.